erichall/webgl-30/README.md

 This felt kinda awkward since you couldn't really control it apart from doing `querySelector` on it and mutating it.
 And it was messy when we wanted to add other reagent components.

-The solution was to use some lovley hiccup and create it with cljs like this
+The solution was to use some lovely hiccup and create it with cljs like this
 ```clojure
 (defn webgl-canvas
   [{:keys [state trigger-event]}]